-If you do not attach these documents the Notice will not be validly lodged and will be rejected.
+If you do not attach these documents the Notice will be rejected by the EAT.
 If any of these documents cannot be included you must provide a written explanation why and attach any relevant orders made by the Tribunal.

 You will be required to pay a fee upon lodging an appeal and a further fee before the full hearing.
 People with limited means can apply for an exemption from paying a fee (called a fee remission).

 Once a Notice of Appeal is accepted by the EAT, it will then consider whether permission to appeal should be granted.

 At this stage the EAT can reject the appeal on paper, decide to list it for a preliminary hearing or give permission for the case to be heard at a full hearing.